josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 There's a finite limit to how often you can do a bad job quickly before it starts costing more than slowing down would have.
 How many fast, cheap iteration cycles will you burn through before it would've been more efficient to just do it slowly and methodically in the first place?

-Besides: AI probably won't actually speed you up even in a rapid prototype scenario.
+But this is all assuming AI actually speeds up the iteration loop in the first place—and while that seems like a sound theory on paper, there's reason to believe it might not be the case at all in practice.

 Why?
 Because you're moving faster _before_ the point you realize it's not worth further iteration, drop it, and move on...but that point moves _later in the process_.

-Previously, you would've stopped before, say, implementing the login system, because you would've stopped consider whether that was worthwhile before investing so much time and effort.
-But when using AI, because the investment is far more trivial, you just keep going a lot longer than you would have, and the initial gains becomes a wash.
+Previously, you would've paused before going too far—say, before implementing the login system—because you would've stopped to consider whether that was worthwhile before investing so much time and effort.
+You might have decided it wasn't.

+But when using AI, because the investment is far more trivial, you just keep going a lot longer than you would have, until the initial gains becomes a wash.

 <CalloutPlusQuote>

-You probably won't actually iterate faster using AI; you'll just build much more fleshed-out failures, in roughly the same amount of time.
+You probably won't iterate faster using AI; you'll likely just build much more fleshed-out failures, in roughly the same amount of time.

 </CalloutPlusQuote>